New weighted Riesz-type pointwise inequalities and applications to generalized Sobolev estimates: Abstract

 More recently, in \cite{Hoang2}, a variant of these previous estimates with \emph{weighted} Riesz-type operators was considered and the study of weighted operators in pointwise inequalities as above will constitute the aim of this work.
-To this end, we recall now the definition of these weighted operators. \begin{itemize} \item[$\bullet$] {\bf The weighted Riesz-type operator}.
-If $f:\mathbb{R}^n\longrightarrow \mathbb{R}$ is a locally integrable function and if $\omega$ is a (generic) weight, then for a parameter $0<\alpha<n$, we define the weighted Riesz-type operator $\mathcal{F}_{\omega,\alpha}$ by the expression
+To this end, we recall now the definition of these weighted operators: if $f:\mathbb{R}^n\longrightarrow \mathbb{R}$ is a locally integrable function and if $\omega$ is a (generic) weight, then for a parameter $0<\alpha<n$, we define the weighted Riesz-type operator $\mathcal{F}_{\omega,\alpha}$ by the expression

-Remark that in the absence of a weight (\emph{i.e.} replacing $\omega(B(x,|x-y|))$ by $|x-y|^n$ and $\omega(y)dy$ by $dy$), we recover (up to a constant) the classical Riesz potentials $I_\alpha$ (defined in (\ref{Ineq_IntroRieszAlpha}) above), indeed we have
+Remark that in the absence of a weight (\emph{i.e.} replacing $\omega(B(x,|x-y|))$ by $|x-y|^n$ and $\omega(y)dy$ by $dy$), we recover (up to a constant) the classical Riesz potentials $I_\alpha$ defined above, indeed we have